 CrossFit WODs (that's CrossFit speak for 'workout of the day') set you up to burn calories, and there aren't necessarily any modifications or tweaks you need to make if weight loss is your goal, Molloy says.
 "The CrossFit structure of a mixed variety of strength training, aerobic pieces and high-intensity interval training is actually a really good mix for your average person who's looking to lose weight and lean out," he says.

 CrossFit statistics show CrossFitters burn a significant amount of calories — about 2,700 per week over about 5 hours and 15 minutes of exercise, according to a 2019 study in Applied Physiology, Nutrition, and Metabolism.
-The researchers said that amount of calorie burn should result in meaningful weight loss among overweight or obese populations.
+The researchers said that amount of calorie burn should result in meaningful weight loss among people with overweight or obesity.

 Tom Baker, manager of CrossFit Sanitas and active member of the CrossFit community, says the calorie burn doesn't stop there.
 "Although steady-state cardio — long runs, for example — burn more calories during the activity itself, the process stops when you stop, while weightlifting triggers a recovery response in your body that allows it to continue to burn calories long after the work is completed," he says.